Nuances of Technique for Far Lateral Osteotomy

 Click here to view the interactive module and related content for this image.

 Figure 3: The hashed area in the left upper image defines the maximal required extent of condylectomy for purely ventral craniocervical lesions.
 Early identification of the vertebral artery on the lateral arch of C1 (sulcus arteriosus) is the first step in this approach.
 Note the location of the posterior condylar vein as a landmark to assist with the extent of condylectomy (right upper image).
 The vein is along the lateral aspect of the condyle.
 Once I reach the vein, I drill only the outer shell of the condyle.
-The lower images demonstrate other relevant anatomy of the region including cranial nerve XII (images courtesy of AL Rhoton, Jr).
+The lower images demonstrate other relevant anatomy of the region including cranial nerve XII.
+A., artery; Atl., atlanto-; Car., carotid; CN, cranial nerve; Cond., condyle; Dent., dentate; For., foramen; Hypogl., hypoglossal; Jug., jugular; Lig., ligament; N., nerve; Occip., occipital; P.I.C.A., posterior inferior cerebellar artery; Post., posterior; Proc., process; Stylomast., stylomastoid; Trans., transverse; Vert., vertebral.
+(Images courtesy of A. L. Rhoton, Jr.)

 Click here to view the interactive module and related content for this image.

-Figure 4: These images further detail the extra- and intradural anatomy at the craniovervical junction.
+Figure 4: These images further detail the extra- and intradural anatomy at the craniocervical junction.
 The location of the C2 ganglion is evident; its retraction or transection leads to dense numbness in its distribution.
 Note the location of cranial nerve XII (left lower image).
-Dissection of dentate ligaments expands the operative corridor (images courtesy of AL Rhoton, Jr).
+Dissection of dentate ligaments expands the operative corridor.
+A., artery; Atl., atlanto-; Cap., capitis; CN, cranial nerve; Cond., condyle/condylar; Dent., dentate; Dors., dorsal; Gang., ganglion; Hypogl., hypoglossal; Lat., lateralis; Lig., ligament; M., muscle; Men., meningeal; Occip., occipital; P.I.C.A., posterior inferior cerebellar artery; Plex., plexus; Post., posterior; Rec., rectus; Vent., ventral; Vert., vertebral.
+(Images courtesy of A. L. Rhoton, Jr.)

 Figure 5: These images further demonstrate the complex neurovascular relationships of the craniocervical region.
 The upper image indicates the relevant anatomy of the right hypoglossal nerve after a complete condylectomy.
 Note the muscular branches of the vertebral artery and their location (lower image); their avulsion may lead to torrential bleeding, but this bleeding should not be confused with bleeding from the parent vessel.
-The C1 rootlets and 1 or 2 upper spinal rootlets of the accessory nerve may be sacrificed to expose large tumors (images courtesy of AL Rhoton, Jr).
+The C1 rootlets and 1 or 2 upper spinal rootlets of the accessory nerve may be sacrificed to expose large tumors.
+A., artery; A.I.C.A, anterior inferior cerebellar artery; Asc., ascending; Br., branch; N., nerve; P.I.C.A., posterior inferior cerebellar artery; Post., posterior; Sup., superior; Trans., transverse.
+(Images courtesy of A. L. Rhoton, Jr.)

-Figure 6: This image simulates the operative perspective and related anatomy after a partial condylectomy has been executed.
+Figure 6: Simulation of the operative perspective and related anatomy after a partial condylectomy has been executed.
 The dura has been removed.
 A reasonable pathway toward the ventral dura near the craniocervical junction is available.
-Tumors in this region displace the neurovascular structures and expand the operative corridor (image courtesy of AL Rhoton, Jr).
+Tumors in this region displace the neurovascular structures and expand the operative corridor.
+(Image courtesy of A. L. Rhoton, Jr.)

 Patient positioning and the degree of head rotation can substantially affect the operative corridor during this approach.

-Figure 7: The patient is placed in the park-bench or lateral position.
+Figure 7: (Top) The patient is placed in the park-bench or lateral position.
 An axillary roll supports the contralateral axilla.
 The ipsilateral shoulder is gently pulled anteriorly and inferiorly and secured with tape.
-All pressure points are well padded and the patient is secured and taped to the table at the hip and lower extremities to allow safe tilting of the table during the later stages of the operation.
-The tape should be away from the head of the fibula to avoid common peroneal nerve neuropathy.
-The degree of head rotation is illustrated in the lower sketch.
+All pressure points are well padded, and the patient is secured and taped to the table at the hip and lower extremities to allow for safe tilting of the table during the later stages of the operation.
+The tape should be away from the head of the fibula to prevent common peroneal nerve neuropathy.
+(Bottom) Degree of head rotation.
 The mastoid bone is the highest point on the head.

 I avoid significant neck rotation, but slightly turn the patient’s head toward the floor to maintain the relative normal anatomic course of the vertebral artery at the craniocervical junction for surgical orientation.